nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/vlans-and-vlan-groups.md

 * Deprecated

 In general, VLANs can have overlapping names and IDs.
 The exception to this is VLANs within a VLAN Group: each VLAN within a group must have a unique ID and name.
-A VLAN Group may be assigned to a specific site, but a Group cannot belong to multiple sites.
-VLANs may be assigned to a specific site as well.
+A VLAN Group may be assigned to a specific location, but a Group cannot belong to multiple locations.
+VLANs may be assigned to a specific location as well.

-The Nautobot documentation has more info about [VLANs and VLAN Groups](../../core-data-model/ipam/vlan.md#vlans).
+The Nautobot documentation has more info about [VLANs](../../core-data-model/ipam/vlan.md) and [VLAN Groups](../../core-data-model/ipam/vlangroup.md).

 ## VLAN Example

 The following example will show:

-* Creating a `vlan 200` without a site assignment (*global* scope)
+* Creating a `vlan 200` without a location assignment (*global* scope)
 * Creating two VLANs, each with overlapping Names and IDs: ID = `100` and Name = `vlan 100`
-    * Neither of the `vlan 100` instances will be assigned to a group, but each of the VLANs will be assigned to a different site (*site-specific* scope)
+    * Neither of the `vlan 100` instances will be assigned to a group, but each of the VLANs will be assigned to a different location (*location-specific* scope)
-* How the *site-specific* and *global* scopes affect which VLANs can be assigned on which Devices
+* How the *location-specific* and *global* scopes affect which VLANs can be assigned on which Devices

 !!! note
-    This example will require a Site (`Ottawa 1`) within a Region (`Ottawa`) in the `North America` Region in addition to the `Vancouver 1` Site and `Vancouver` Region created prior.
+    This example will require a Location (`Ottawa 1`) within a Parent Location (`Ottawa`) in the `North America` Parent Location in addition to the `Vancouver 1` Location and `Vancouver` Parent Location created prior.
-    Refer back to the [Create a Site](creating-devices.md#create-a-site) and [Create a Region](regions.md#creating-regions) sections to do so.
+    Refer back to the [Create a Loaction](creating-devices.md#create-a-location) sections to do so.

 ### Creating the VLANs